 My first ever visit to the Cederberg was on a Standard 5 school trip.
-Over the years I have returned on a number of occasions, and it has become a place I ache to escape to experience its wide-open spaces.
+Over the years I have returned on a number of occasions, and it has become a place I ache to escape to for experience in its wide-open spaces.

 Getting there: from Cape Town, head north on the N7, passing Porterville then Citrusdal.
 About 25km after Citrusdal you will find the turn-off to Algeria on the right.
 An alternative is to go to Ceres, and head north on the R303 up the Gydo Pass, passing through Prince Alfred Hamlet and Op die Berg.